Josh Naylor Player Props: Guardians vs. Marlins

-The Cleveland Guardians and Josh Naylor, who went 0-for-3 last time out, battle Braxton Garrett and the Miami Marlins at Progressive Field, Friday at 7:10 PM ET.
+After going 0-for-3 in his last game, Josh Naylor and the Cleveland Guardians face the Miami Marlins (who will hand the ball to Sandy Alcantara) at 3:10 PM ET on Saturday.

-In his last game he had a hitless performance (0-for-3) against the Tigers.
+In his most recent game he had a hitless showing (0-for-3) against the Tigers.

 Josh Naylor Game Info & Props vs. the Marlins